April 3, 2019

 - Benefit from a tool-box for immediate use in your practice of couple therapy?

 Marriage therapy is often considered the most difficult of psychotherapies; in fact, it has been compared to trying to “fly a helicopter into a hurricane.”
-Matthew Alexander, Ph.D., has created a unique approach to couple therapy which takes the guess work out of the process.
+Matthew Alexander, Ph.D., has created a unique approach to couple therapy which takes some of the guess work out of the process.
 It is skill-based, down to earth and impactful.
-He has used it successfully with hundreds of couples he currently treats in his private practice.
+He has used it successfully with hundreds of couples he has treated and currently treats in his private practice.
 He calls it the Couple’s Pyramid.

 Most couples enter treatment not knowing how they arrived at this point in their relationship and how they will profit from being in therapy.
 Dr. Alexander’s developmental model is based on the premise that couples benefit from having a road map of where they are going in couple therapy and how they are going to get there.
+His approach is logical, emotionally focused and tool-based.
 The two ultimate goals are increased connection and softened conflict.
 Once these goals are reached, couples are more likely to be able to resolve their own disputes.

 At the top of the pyramid is commitment.
 In this initial stage of treatment, the couple’s level of commitment to their marriage is assessed and exercises given to help strengthen their motivation to work on bettering their relationship.